-This site is another must for those looking to collect information is actually clinically useful and actionable.
-In the past, our office needs to do patients satisfaction surveys.
+This site is another must for those looking to collect information that is actually clinically useful and actionable.
+In the past, our officewould ask patients to do patient satisfaction surveys.
 Our staff would groan, and we would receive the results months later, when they were of very limited use.
 We discussed using HowsYourHealth, but it went nowhere.
 As a small office, your patients can start using this with little fanfare, no expense, and no meetings!
 It has been an indispensable ‘tool’ for our practice.

 The Rebirth of the Solo Family Doc

-Once in a while, I am heartened to read a piece by from respected physicians that echo our feelings and support our successes of swimming against the current tide of health care delivery.
+Once in a while, I am heartened to read a piece by a respected physician that echoes our feelings and supports our successes of swimming against the current tide of health care delivery.
 This time the recognition and encouragement come from Dr. Jeff Sussman, MD.
 Editor in Chief of the Journal of Family Practice.
 Thanks Jeff

 I am always glad to share our perspectives with all who are interested in wanting to make a real change happen.
 Just drop me an email!